daviddesancho/PRESTGARA/docs/md_protein.md

 The type of function used here is a Fourier series.
 We will just finalize mentioning that the non-bonded interactions here are defined in the ```[ pairs ]``` section.
-This include the numerators for the 6 and 12 terms in a Lennard-Jones potential.
+These are defined providing the numerators for the 6 and 12 terms in a Lennard-Jones potential.
 All of these interaction terms are defined in great lenghts in the [Gromacs manual](http://manual.gromacs.org/documentation/).

+Another file we will need to download is the index (or ```ndx``` file).
+Since we are pulling from the protein ends in our simulation, we need to tell the program the indexes of the atoms we will pull from.

 ### Parameters for the simulation
 Of course, so far we just have a static protein structure and all the required